floschinnerl/composync/README.md

 ### mission statement
 > Our mission is to foster emotional learning
-> and exploration through the use of sound and visuals.
+> and exploration through the use of music and visuals.
 > We are doing this using affective computing
-> as well as user input to compose
+> as well as user input to compose music and visuals,
-> sound and visuals, as well as to gather information
+> as well as to gather information
 > on how different music and visuals are emotionally received.